Configuration management, modernized

 22 compliance frameworks.
 Enforced, not just reported.

-Vigo maps module resources to regulatory controls and tells you exactly what it enforces, what it monitors, and what requires external validation.
+Vigo maps configcrate resources to regulatory controls and tells you exactly what it enforces, what it monitors, and what requires external validation.
 No overclaims.

 HIPAA